 If you answered "yes."
 You shouldn't give blood if you have AIDS or have ever had a positive HIV test.
 If you are at risk of HIV infection, you may or may not be able to donate blood.

 Have you had a blood transfusion or transplant surgery in the last 12 months in the United States—or ever had a dura mater (brain covering) transplant?

-Yes.
-You shouldn't donate blood until 1 year after your blood transfusion or transplant surgery.
+If you answered "yes."
+You shouldn't donate blood until one year after your blood transfusion or transplant surgery.
 You cannot ever donate if you had a dura mater transplant.

 Are you taking blood-thinning medications, or do you have a history of bleeding disorders?

-In the last 3 years, have you traveled or lived outside the United States?
+In the last three years, have you traveled or lived outside the United States?
 Or have you lived outside the United States for a long period of time?